 In clinical trials of a head-to-head comparison of short-acting and long-acting GLP-1 analogs, it was observed that nausea and vomiting were common in the short-acting GLP-1 analogs, while diarrhea was common in patients using long-acting GLP-1 analogs.

-How Ozempic Causes may Cause Diarrhea?
+How Ozempic May Cause Diarrhea?

 The effect of GLP-1 analogs, including Ozempic, on gut motility, has not been studied.
 It is not known why patients on Ozempic develop diarrhea after eating.